 Sometimes, the Date of Birth recorded on your Aadhaar might not be correct.
 This can happen for a few reasons.
 Perhaps there was a simple typing mistake when you first enrolled for your Aadhaar, or maybe your initial enrolment used a document that had an incorrect date.
 Over time, you might have obtained new official documents, like a birth certificate or a passport, that show a different, but correct, Date of Birth.

-Discovering Why Your Update Was Not Accepted
+Discovering Why Your Update Was Rejected

 If your Date of Birth update request was rejected, the first step is to understand why.
 Knowing the reason will help you fix the problem effectively.